imad-collab/AI-Plagarism-Detection/README.md

 1. **Document Upload**: Files are securely uploaded and validated
 2. **Text Extraction**: Text is extracted from various file formats
 3. **Preprocessing**: Text is cleaned, tokenized, and normalized
-4. **Similarity Analysis**: Multiple algorithms calculate similarity scores
+4. **LangChain Analysis**:
+   - Text is split into chunks using RecursiveCharacterTextSplitter
+   - HuggingFace embeddings generate semantic representations
+   - Multiple similarity metrics are calculated
+5. **Ensemble Scoring**: Results from LangChain and traditional ML are combined
-5. **Statistical Analysis**: Document features and readability metrics are computed
+6. **Statistical Analysis**: Document features and readability metrics are computed
-6. **Results Compilation**: All analyses are combined into a comprehensive report
+7. **Results Compilation**: All analyses are combined into a comprehensive report

 ## 🎨 Features in Detail